nbbaier/100-days-of-ling/log.md

 ### Day 9: March 12, 2022

 **Today's Progress**: Some more Kabyle data entry and some analysis with my nascet pandas' script.
 Need to do some brainstormning about my direction here.

+### Day 10: March 13, 2022

+**Today's Progress**: Some more Kabyle data entry, but not that much as I was kid of on a coding kick.
+Confirmed that I definitely need a concrete goal to keep going on this challege.

+### Skip day: March 14, 2022

+**Today's Progress**: Had a bunch of work that needed catching up on, so decided to take this Monday as a skip day and to get back on the ling/coding horse tomorrow!